Azure/azure-data-labs/.assets/docs/adl-createrepository.md

-# Azure Data Labs • Create Repository
+# Deploy a Lab • Create Repository

 First, you must generate your own respository based on this template respository.
 To do so, please follow the steps below: